Brad6679/SysMLGenerator/README.md

 Anaconda environment config file to install environment.

 # sysmlQuery.py
-Software used to query GPT and save results applying scoring metrics for research.
+Software used to query GPT iteratively and save results applying syntaxial scoring metrics for research.
 Image/text prompts provided in prompts/, chain of thought was applied by giving instructions to GPT assistant in the GPT builder by requiring it to justify its design choices.

 # Dependencies
 - Python 3.10
 - PyQt5
 - openai
 - cairosvg
 - nbformat
+- cv2